seyed-nouraie/Azure-Data-Lake-ETL/Nifi/readme.md

 <img width="500" alt="image" src="https://github.com/seyed-nouraie/Azure-Data-Lake-ETL/assets/75258742/0acf1aaa-fe83-4939-a252-c3ada166f84d">

 ### Azure Monitor HTTP API
-A data collection endpoint (DCE) and data collection rule (DCR) have already been created in Azure using [this]((https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal)) tutorial.
+A data collection endpoint (DCE) and data collection rule (DCR) have already been created in Azure using [this tutorial](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal).
 This processor sends logs to Azure monitor using that DCE.
 The processor performs authentication using an Oauth2 controller service, which uses Azure client credentials that have been granted access to that DCR.

-A DCR can also be configured with [transformations]((https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-transformations#single-destination)) to send data to built in [tables]((https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview#supported-tables)).
+A DCR can also be configured with [transformations](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-transformations#single-destination) to send data to [built in tables](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview#supported-tables).

 API Call HTTP URL: https://<DCE_URI>/dataCollectionRules/<DCR_ID>/streams/<STREAM_NAME>?api-version=2021-11-01-preview